gi-ba-bu/python-n-gram-ratio/README.md

 `C:\Python36\python.exe` and
 `C:\Python310\python.exe` respectively.

-To test a Python environments, use the `-e` option.
+To test a specific Python environment, use the `-e` option.
 For example, to test against Python 3.7 run:

     tox -e py37

 in the root of the project source tree.

-To fix code formatting (it will install `pre-commit` as a dependency):
+To fix code formatting (this will install `pre-commit` as a dependency), run:

     tox -e lint

-See `tox.ini` file to learn more about testing.
+See the `tox.ini` file in the repository to learn more about the testing instructions being used.

 ## Contributions